 The numerator is only related to the person working directly on the operation.
 It could be based on the real salary of this person or the average of the employment costs of a larger aggregate of employees, those of the same grade or some similar measures, which correlate roughly to salary level.

-The numerator includes the salary of the person working directly on the operation and a part of the salaries of indirect staff (e.g. highly paid executives who generally work indirectly for the operation) that can be allocated to the operation (rules on allocation of indirect costs to an operation will apply, for instance use of a justified apportionment key).
+The numerator includes the salary of the person working directly on the operation and a share of the salaries of indirect staff (e.g. highly paid executives who generally work indirectly for the operation) that can be allocated to the operation (rules on allocation of indirect costs to an operation will apply, for instance use of a justified apportionment key).
 It could cover the employment costs of the cost centre or the department (that implements the operation) where salary level may vary considerably within the aggregate group of employees.
 It will result in a standard scales of unit cost that includes the salary of the person working on the operation and a part of the indirect salaries.

+Managing authorities should however be aware that option 2 is not likely to be the most practical combination.
+It would rather be advised to follow option 1 or to calculate an hourly staff cost that includes all indirect costs (on the basis of a flat rate) or even all the other eligible costs (fully loaded hourly staff costs).

 When using this possibility, the managing authorities should note that:

 ‘Implementation of an operation’ has to be understood as covering all the steps of an operation.
 There is no intention to exclude some staff costs related to specific steps of an operation;